 Make a difference to global futures with a university ranked in the top 100 in the world for the United Nations’ Sustainable Development Goals (SDGs).* Be empowered to tackle the big issues like poverty alleviation, sustainable planning, and global health.
 You will study two core subjects, plus two elective subjects to suit your interests.

 Science and Engineering

-Completion of an AQF level 7 bachelor degree; or other qualifications or practical experience recognised by the Dean, College of Science and Engineering as equivalent to the above.
+Completion of an AQF level 7 bachelor degree; or other qualifications or practical experience recognised by the Dean, College of Arts, Society and Education as equivalent to the above.

 Minimum English language proficiency requirements

 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 1 – Schedule II of the JCU Admissions Policy.

 For external delivery option, computer and internet access is required

 On successful completion of the Graduate Certificate of Global Development, graduates will be able to:

 Select 6 credit points of subjects from List 1